github-education-resources/GitHubGraduation-2022/_data/mononen/mononen.md

 ---
 name: Alex Mononen
 institution: University of Rochester
-quote: If it's stupid and it works, it ain't stupid.
+quote: If you're good at something never do it for free.
 github_user: mononen
 ---